EdDataScienceEES/tutorial-eveboswood/index.md

 ### Challenge
-Which TYPE of model (between 1-6) should be used for each of the following scenarios:
+Which TYPE of model (between 1-6) should be used for each of the following scenarios?
+Give write an example piece of code for each scenario (ignore 'data = ' and assume a normal distribution)

 #### Scenario 1:
 You are investigating the general recovery rates of fish after a pollution event in a lake.
 You have data for the health status over time for several different fish species, but you don't want to know how each species responds, just the general trend.
-You expect that each fish species will start at a different health levels, but they will all follow the same general trend over time.
+You expect that each fish species will start at different health levels, but they will all follow the same general trend over time.

 #### Scenario 2:
 You are studying the population of an endangered bird species in several national parks over time.
-You expect that each national park might have a different rate of population growth (different slopes) over time.
+You expect that each national park might have a different rate of population growth over time, and you want to know which parks have the highest and lowest growth.

+#### Scenario 3:
+You are researching the impact of a temperature change on tree growth in three national parks.
+You want to model how tree growth varies across time in these parks, but you expect no significant variation between different sites.

+#### Scenario 4:
+You have collected data from six different regions of a national park to see if there is a significant difference in change in abundance between regions.
+There are different species within each region.
+You want to know how abundance is changing over time within each region, and you suspect that species has affected abundance for a long time, but you don't need to know how.

 ### Challenge Answers:
 #### Scenario 1:
 Model 4 - Model 4 accounts for random intercepts for individual fish species, which allows for differences in the starting health levels of the fish within the lake while still modelling the fixed effects of time.
 This model captures individual variation in starting health while keeping the time trend consistent across all fish.
+code: mod_4 <- glmer(health ~ time + (1 | SPECIES))

 #### Scenario 2:
-Model 3 - Model 3 includes an interaction between time and location (national parks), allowing each park to have its own rate of population growth.
-This model captures the varying growth slopes in different parks while still accounting for the overall effect of time.
+Model 3 - Model 3 measures the general change in bird abundance over time whilst including an interaction between time and location, allowing each park to have its own rate of population growth and intercept.
+code: mod_3 <- glm(abundance ~ time * LOCATION)

+#### Scenario 3:
+Model 1 - Model 1 would be suitable because you are interested in how this species responds to temperature change, but location does not vary how the trees respond to the environmental change.
+code: mod-1 <- glm(growth ~ temperature)

+#### Scenario 4:
+Model 6 - Model 6 would be required as, in this scenario, both baseline abundance and rate of change vary across each species, in relation to region and these variations are likely correlated.
+We are foremost interested in how abundance changes between regions, but we need to control for different species within each region, which will each have a different intercept and gradient.
+We therefore need the fixed effect of region and the random effect of species, which will vary in starting point and over time in relation to region.
+Code: mod_6 <- glmer(abundance ~ time * REGION + (REGION | SPECIES))

+WELL DONE!!
+YOU MADE IT!!
+You are now a modelling wizz and hopefully have a solid understanding of which model is best suited for you dataset and experimental question!
+Enjoy your newfound knowledge, but remember...
+NO P-HACKING ;)